Pekinška Patka: Band formation and initial activity (1978)

+Čonkić and Kovačević continued to develop new material, both in English and Serbo-Croatian.
+Initially, the Čonkić-written lyrics contained a generally sophomoric common thread, steering clear of even mild allusions to local political and/or societal issues let alone direct references.
+Rock writers such as Dušan Vesić would subsequently speculate about such avoidance being a consequence of the firm control local communist authorities exerted over the Novi Sad cultural scene due to the city's multiethnic character.
+The band practised in makeshift accommodation—a shed near Pihler's house—sharing the space with Pečat, a band Pihler also played with simultaneously to drumming for Pekinška Patka.
+On the band's invitation, during fall 1978, Radio Novi Sad personalities Bogomir "Bogica" Mijatović and Dragan "Goja" Gojković showed up at one of these practice sessions and, liking what they saw and heard, proceeded to champion the young band.

 Local prominence (1978–1979)

-The band's first prominent live appearance took place in December 1978 at Novi Sad's Sonja Marković Club venue.
+The band's first prominent live appearance took place in early December 1978 at Novi Sad's Sonja Marković Club venue.
 The club's staff were sufficiently shocked by the performance that they decided to put a stop to it after only five or six songs, under an excuse that there was a power outage, sending the crowd of about 200 young people home.
 The immediate reason was the band's performance of an impromptu vulgar punk cover of a youth work action song featuring the modified lyrics "Brižit Bardo bere čičke; vidi joj se pola pičke" ("Brigitte Bardot is picking thistles; half of her pussy is hanging out").